Ketei/nexus-forge/README.md

 </div>

 > [!IMPORTANT]
 > **Alpha State:** The plugin is functional, but APIs, class names, and GUI layouts will likely undergo breaking changes before the Beta release.
 Use this for testing, evaluation, or as a bold choice for an early-stage project.
-Bugs are expected.
+Expect bugs.
 >
 > This began as a personal tool, so it includes a few specific static helper classes tailored for my own workflow.*